-The City of Toronto is committed to addressing the climate change challenge and Exhibition Place has taken a leadership role in meeting this challenge through its introduction of innovative green technologies.
-Exhibition Place recognizes the importance of environmental stewardship of the grounds and we will continue to demonstrate this commitment to our 5.5 million visitors through a path to sustainability.
-The development of a comprehensive Green Strategy action and implementation plan to ensure our Green Strategy is effectively communicated to all staff will serve as the basis for achieving our aggressive targets of zero waste and "net" zero energy for Exhibition Place through 2019.
+The City of Toronto is committed to addressing climate change and Exhibition Place has taken a leadership role in meeting this environmental challenge through its introduction of innovative green technologies.
+Exhibition Place recognizes the importance of environmental stewardship of the grounds and we will continue to demonstrate this commitment to our 5+ million annual visitors.
+The development of a comprehensive Green Strategy and implementation plan to ensure effective communication to all staff will serve as the basis for achieving our aggressive targets for minimizing our environmental impact with a focus on zero waste and "net" zero energy for Exhibition Place through 2019.

-1. Action a "green" strategy shared by staff and promoted throughout the community:

-- Build a culture of environmental sustainability across the organization at all levels. - Develop a high profile outreach plan supported by a communication strategy to promote our "green" initiatives. - 2.
-Set targets to reduce environmental impact of our operations and businesses: - Achieve a plan to reach zero waste for Exhibition Place. - Introduce and activate a plan to target Net "0" grid supplied electricity use. - Set targets for the reduction of potable water use. - Detail opportunities grounds-wide to upgrade the Building Automation System for the control and conservation of energy use.
+- 1. Action a "green" strategy shared by staff and promoted throughout the community: - Build a culture of environmental sustainability across the organization at all levels. - Develop a high profile outreach plan supported by a communication strategy to promote our "green" initiatives. - 2.
+Set targets to reduce environmental impact of our operations and businesses: - Achieve a plan to reach zero waste for Exhibition Place through the diversion of 90% of waste from landfill. - Activate a plan to target Net "0" grid supplied electricity use. - Set targets for the reduction of potable water use. - Detail opportunities grounds-wide to upgrade the building automation systems for the control and conservation of energy use.

-Demonstrate environmental stewardship to supporting sustainability of all assets throughout the grounds.
+Demonstrate environmental stewardship to supporting sustainability throughout the grounds.

-SAFETY and SECURITY
+SAFETY AND SECURITY

-Exhibition Place, as a central gathering place for both Torontonians and visitors to the City, recognizes the importance of public safety for all its guests.
+Exhibition Place, as a central gathering place for both Torontonians and visitors to the city, recognizes the importance of public safety for all its guests.
 The mandate for safety in public venues has become even more acute in recent years.
-The current three-year plan has a renewed focus in this area.
+The current three-year plan has a renewed focus in this area including the further implementation of electronic monitoring capabilities.

-Exhibition Place recognizes the need to be accessible to all citizens, and we will ensure the development of programs that not only meet but also, where possible, exceed, the requirements of the Accessibility for Ontarians with Disabilities Act.
+Exhibition Place recognizes the

+need to be accessible to all citizens, and we will ensure the development of programs that not only meet, but also where possible, exceed the requirements of the Accessibility for Ontarians with Disabilities Act.

-With over 500 individuals working on our site during the year, protecting our work force in their daily activities to achieve no workplace injuries is a paramount consideration every day.
+With over 500 individuals working on our site during the year, protecting our workforce in their daily activities to achieve no workplace injuries is a paramount consideration every day.

-- 1. Coordinate, execute and communicate internally and externally our security and public safety program: - Develop and implement the next phase of the Accessibility Plan for the grounds. - Implement a capital program to upgrade fire systems as required. - Implement a comprehensive safety program focused on our guests, property and assets to reduce claims in all categories. - 2.
-Promote safe work practices for all staff: - Continue to expand and optimize the Young Workers Training program. - Implement effective programs and procedures to achieve zero lost time injuries.
+- 1. Coordinate, execute, and communicate internally and externally our security and public safety program: - Develop and implement the next phase of the Accessibility Plan for the grounds. - Implement a capital program to upgrade fire systems and electronic monitoring devices, as required. - Implement a comprehensive safety program focused on our guests, property, and assets to reduce claims in all categories. - 2.
+Promote safe work practices for all staff: - Continue to expand and optimize the Young Workers program. - Implement effective programs and procedures to achieve zero lost time injuries.